Welcome back to my most Googled questions series. This is part four of six, and today, we’re diving into preconception health.

 Fertility Check Before Conceiving: What You Need to Know

-Dr Christiane Northrup’s book Women’s Bodies, Women’s Wisdom, highlights this point with a powerful line: In cultures where women conceive until menopause, no one tells them they’re too old.
+Dr Christiane Northrup’s book Women’s Bodies, Women’s Wisdom highlights this point with a powerful line: in cultures where women conceive until menopause, no one tells them they’re too old.

 This perspective can help shift the mindset around gynecological health and fertility.
 I will do a separate review of this book because it's brilliant and definitely a great starting point for all the women who need to go back to basics, so stay tuned!

-What about male fertility age?
 Men remain fertile throughout their lives.
 Sperm quality does decline with age, but factors like proper nutrition, exercise, and rest can help maintain fertility for many years.

 I recently attended a series of webinars with fertility nutritionists and experts.
 All of them confirmed that you CAN OVERDOSE on supplements and do yourself more harm than good.
 That’s why I always advocate a healthy diet, which is often the most effective solution.
 If you must take supplements, you must test your levels and consult a nutritionist, preferably a fertility one.